TN 10 (04-26)

 If the LS data properly updates to the MBR, do not prepare a diary to remove the offset.
 A Regular Transcript Attainment and Selection Pass (RETAP) alert generates in the PC selecting the ending date of the LS and passes the data to the Title II Redesign (T2R) system for automatic termination of the offset.

-NOTE: Exercise caution in situations when attorneys or claimants seek assistance in preparing a WC settlement prior to the WC court approving the settlement.
-(For example, bringing in a draft of a proposed WC settlement and asking the effect, if any, such a settlement would have on the NH's benefits; or asking specific questions regarding the proration terms used in the award.)
-We can supply basic information regarding how WC/PDB offset is computed, (for example, the higher of 80% of the average current earnings (ACE) or the amount of Total Family Benefit (TFB) payable in the first month of offset), and we can refer the inquiring individual to our WC/PDB offset procedures in DI 52100 (available online).
-However, we do not assist the attorney or claimant in determining a specific weekly rate low enough to avoid offset.
+NOTE: Exercise caution in situations when attorneys, non-attorney representatives, or claimants seek assistance in preparing a WC settlement prior to the WC court approving the settlement.
+For example, bringing a draft to the FO of a proposed WC settlement and the individual asking what the effect, if any, such a settlement would have on the NH's benefits or asking specific questions regarding the proration terms used in the award.
+We can supply basic information regarding how WC/PDB offset is computed, (e.g., the higher of 80% of the average current earnings (ACE) or the amount of Total Family Benefit (TFB) payable in the first month of offset), and we can refer the inquiring individual to our WC/PDB offset procedures in DI 52100.000 (available online).
+However, we do not assist the attorney, non-attorney representative, or claimant in determining a specific weekly rate low enough to avoid offset.

 H. Establishing controls for WC/PDB in the FO

-Where the next follow-up will be less than 6 months from the date the FO initially identifies the issue that needs to be controlled, use MDW tickle dates to control for future follow-ups.
-For instructions for establishing the MDW, see MSOM MDW 001.003.
+When the next follow-up will be less than 6 months from the date the FO initially identifies the issue that needs to be controlled, use the Modernized Development Worksheet (MDW) tickle dates to control for future follow-ups.
+For instructions for establishing the MDW, see MS 03901.003.

-If the next follow-up will be due 6 months or more from when the control was initially established, responsibility then transfers to the Processing Center (PC) and the control will be set up via a PCACS diary (see MSOM MCS 009.015 and MSOM PCACS 009.002).
+If the next follow-up will be due 6 months or more from when the control was initially established, responsibility then transfers to the Processing Center (PC) and the control will be set up using a Processing Center Action Control System (PCACS) diary, see MS 04902.001.

 1. Follow-up timeframes